-KEYPAD = 10-numeric keys, and special key.
+KEYPAD = 10-numeric keys, and special kev.

-- KEYPAD LOCKOUT = Keypad is programmed to lockout Users, for a specified period of time, when a specified number of invalid User Codes are entered. - KEYPAD PROGRAMMING = Ability to program the lock through the keypad.

-KEYPRESS = Pressing a button on the Lock's Keypad.

-LEVEL ABILITY = Predefined User types (such as Master, Installer, Manager and Supervisor) have specific abilities to program and /or control the lock.
+- KEYPAD LOCKOUT = Keypad is programmed to lockout Users, for a specified period of time, when a specified number of invalid User Codes are entered. - KEYPAD PROGRAMMING = Ability to program the lock through the keypad. - KEYPRESS = Pressing a button on the Lock's Keypad. - LEVEL ABILITY = Predefined User types (such as Master, Installer, Manager and Supervisor) have specific abilities to program and /or control the lock. - LOCKOUT ATTEMPTS = A specified number of invalid User Code entries (1-9), that will disable the keypad for a predefined period of time (1-60 seconds).